houdaBENTALEB/hb_odooapps/hb_pos_cash/README.txt

 About
 ============
-This module allows the user to create a Customer Note on order lines, from POS Interface, to be shown on receipt and invoice.
+This module allows to add cash In/Out popup

 Installation
 ============